machamp-nlp/machamp/README.md

 * performance of seq2seq is worse
 * probdistr has a negative loss
 * regression seems to get a too high score (on STS)
+* label balancing might be broken, because of the padding/unknown label

 However, the following features are new: